- Brand name

 You can put your soft contact lenses back into your eyes 15 minutes after you have used AZARGA.

 Using other medicines

-Tell your doctor if you are taking any other medicines, including other eye drops or ointments, and any other medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking or using any other medicines, including other eye drops or ointments, and any other medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and AZARGA may interfere with each other or add to the effects of AZARGA.
 These include:

-- medicines for high blood pressure or heart conditions, including a group of medicines called beta-blockers
+- medicines for high blood pressure or heart conditions, including a group of medicines called beta-blockers and calcium channel blockers

 - digoxin, a medicine used to treat heart failure

 - medicines such as quinidine or amiodarone used to treat slow or irregular heart beat